eclipse-tractusx/bpdm/docs/architecture/08_Crosscutting_Concepts.md

 The actual client IDs are subject to change depending on the name they receive in the Portal Keycloak configuration.
 [BPDM-realm.json](../../bpdm-common-test/src/main/resources/keycloak/BPDM-realm.json)

+> [!NOTE]
+> The realm is the configuration the integration tests run against, so it covers the permissions
+> those tests need.
+It does not yet define the Gate's `upload_input_partner`, `read_input_relation`
+> and `write_input_relation`; the services define them regardless, and an operator granting them
+> has to add them to the realm.

 For more details see: https://github.com/eclipse-tractusx/sig-release/issues/565

 ### EDC Communication